doronsever/generator-gulp-angular-subtask/README.md

 ### Filters

-These sub tasks works exactly like the controllers and directives sub tasks.
+These sub task works exactly like the controllers and directives sub tasks.
 Please take a look at their examples to understand how to use their options.

 * Creating a filter